AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 (silently) ignored and does not have any effect except for turning the rule ON.

-Note also, that the rule does not make any overloaded resolution, so if a rule parameter refers to more than one overloaded subprograms, the rule will treat calls to all these subprograms as the calls to the same subprogram.
+Note also, that the rule does not make any overload resolution, so if a rule parameter refers to more than one overloaded subprograms, the rule will treat calls to all these subprograms as the calls to the same subprogram.